kongteckmee/christian-sc/README.md

  - The pictures of events used in each of the page were obtained from the saints in Christian Student Center, together with their permission.
  - The pictures in About section at Home page were sourced from Google search.
 All pictures in this section can be reused by anyone that get from Google search the same.
- - The video-'Campus Outing' created with the permission from the saints in Christian Student Center.
+ - The video 'Campus Outing' created with the permission from the saints in Christian Student Center.

 ### Acknowledgements
- - Thanks to Dick Vlaanderen, my mentor from Code Institute for his guidance during the project.
+ - Thanks to [Dick Vlaanderen](https://github.com/dickvla), my mentor from Code Institute for his guidance during the project.
  - Thanks to the saints in Christian Student Center, as I received the inspiration for this project from them.
-They suggested on what to be in the website and provided me with all related pictures.
+They suggested on what to be in the website and provided me with all related pictures and details.
  - I get the idea of the layout of website from the 'Love Running' subject under CSS Fundamentals module from Code Institute.
  - In the middle of the project, I refer to [w3schools.com](https://www.w3schools.com/) especially when putting all the codes together, and also to pick the suitable color to the fonts and the pages.